TRIQS/solid_dmft/README.md

 ### Speeding up the DFT part by not writing projectors at every step
 This is very important for CSC calculations with W90 but also speeds up the PLO-based ones.

 Writing the Wannier projectors is a time consuming step (and to a lesser extent, the PLO projectors) and basically needs only to be done in the DFT iteration right before a DMFT iteration.
-Therefore, uni-dmft writes the file `vasp.suppress_projs` that tells Vasp when __not__ to compute/write the projectors.
+Therefore, solid_dmft writes the file `vasp.suppress_projs` that tells Vasp when __not__ to compute/write the projectors.
 This requires two small changes in `electron.F` in the Vasp source code:

 - adding the definition of a logical variable where all other variables are defined for `SUBROUTINE ELMIN`, e.g. around line 150, by inserting `LOGICAL :: LSUPPRESS_PROJS_EXISTS`
 - go to the place where you removed the call to `LPRJ_LDApU` (see above, around line 650).
 This is inside a `IF (MOD(INFO%ICHARG,10)==5) THEN ...
 ENDIF` block.
 This whole block has to be disabled when the file `vasp.suppress_projs` exists.
 So, right under this block's "IF", add the lines